 2. Museum of Sa Huỳnh Culture

-If you’re a fan of terracotta and want to learn more about the prehistoric Sa Huỳnh culture this Museum is a must-see.
+If you’re a fan of terracotta and want to learn more about the prehistoric Sa Huỳnh culture this Museum is a must-see and another one of the great things to do in Hoi An.

 You’ll be able to admire ancient items such as ceramics, iron, stone and glass tools that were all part of the Sa Huynh civilization.